Battle of Taegu: Aftermath

 The battles around Taegu saw repeated attempts by the KPA to attack the city.
-However, the KPA were repeatedly stopped or slowed by US and ROK troops and airstrikes.
+However, the KPA were repeatedly stopped or slowed by US and ROKA troops and airstrikes.
 The five KPA divisions each suffered heavy casualties, and each of them finally collapsed under the strain of both mounting losses and lack of supplies.
 However, some of these division's troops were able to disperse into the mountains.
 Some of these troops later assembled for different battles.
 These final elements of the KPA were finally defeated in the Battle of the Bowling Alley.

 Casualties among the 1st Cavalry Division were relatively light.
 This division suffered a total of about 600 casualties, with around 200 killed in action, including those at Hill 303.
 American forces in established positions were able to decimate KPA units crossing the Naktong in the open with their artillery fire and air attacks.
 The exact numbers of soldiers captured and executed compared with those killed in combat are difficult to determine, because of conflicting accounts of how many prisoners were actually held on Hill 303.
 The KPA suffered much higher casualties, and also a much higher percentage of them killed in action (KIA).
 This included 2,500 at Yongp'o, 500 at Hill 303, and 700 on Triangulation Hill.
 This places the total killed at over 3,700 troops, though the exact number of casualties is unknown in the carpet-bombing operation because the patrols of the UN troops were unable to reconnoitre this area until much later.